-- Neck stiffness

-- Sensitivity to bright light

-- A swollen joint, inability to walk

-- Noisy and difficult breathing and/or swallowing, drooling.
+Infected area Signs to look for Linings of the brain (meningitis) Drowsiness, severe headache, vomiting, seizure, loss of appetite, neck stiffness, sensitivity to bright light.
+Joints A swollen joint, inability to walk.
+Top of airway Noisy and difficult breathing and/or swallowing, drooling.

-If you think your child has Hib
+What should you do if you think your child has Hib?

 If a child gets sick after being close to someone diagnosed with Hib disease, immediately take them to your doctor.
 Take this fact sheet with you and tell the doctor your child has been near someone with Hib.
 You can also call Healthline for advice on 0800 611 116.
 Healthline is a free, 24/7 service with interpreters available.